Philippe-Cholet/rusty-aoc/README.md

 I first used "clap" to parse command line arguments but the compile times were longer.

 ### Dependencies
-Just "anyhow" and "itertools" at the moment.
+Just "anyhow" and "itertools" at the moment to solve puzzles.

 But I might need "regex", "num", "petgraph", "ndarray" at some point, eventually others.

+I also use "quote" and "syn" for procedural macros ; and "cargo_toml" to parse dependencies inside a macro.

 ### Commands I use
 - `cargo r 2021 23 2 0` to run my solver of the AoC 2021 day 23 for the part 2 on the input for which I have the answer.